Implications of gauge freedom for nonrelativistic quantum electrodynamics: Material truncation and gauge noninvariance

-Finally we mention that the two-level model Hamiltonian $PH_\alpha P$ constitutes the first order (in $V^\alpha$) contribution to a more general effective Hamiltonian defined over the two-level subspace $P{\cal H}$ \cite{wilson_brillouin-wigner_2010}.
+There are a number of factors determining the optimality of a truncation.
+For example, when the detuning $\delta=\omega/\omega$ is large (small) the Coulomb gauge two-level model coupling $\eta'=(\omega_m/\omega)d/\sqrt{2\omega v}$ is weaker (stronger) than the corresponding multipolar gauge coupling $\eta=d/\sqrt{2\omega v} = \delta \eta'$.
+The two-level model Hamiltonian $PH_\alpha P$ constitutes the first order (in $V^\alpha$) contribution to a more general effective Hamiltonian defined over the two-level subspace $P{\cal H}$ \cite{wilson_brillouin-wigner_2010}.
 If the model $PH_\alpha P$ is found to be inaccurate, then higher order corrections can be calculated perturbatively using various forms of perturbation theory \cite{wilson_brillouin-wigner_2010}.
 In particular, the second order contribution is straightforwardly obtainable for a two-level system and single-mode and should yield a two-level model with improved accuracy.
-In a single-mode theory, such higher order contributions will tend to be larger towards the Coulomb-gauge value $\alpha=0$, because the energy gap to the orthogonal subspace $Q{\cal H}$ is compensated by the form of the Coulomb-gauge coupling, as already noted.
-However, as will be emphasised below, in such simple models the accuracy of a given two-level approximation is of limited importance, because material truncation is straightforwardly avoidable.
+In a single-mode theory, such higher order contributions will tend to be larger towards the Coulomb gauge value $\alpha=0$, because as noted the energy gap to the orthogonal subspace $Q{\cal H}$ is compensated by the form of the Coulomb gauge coupling.